is a 2002 First-Person Shooter

 - Twist Ending / Anticlimax Boss: Handled really well.
 Beware, major spoilers ahead !
 When Anderson finally storms the Reichstag in Berlin and meets Ugenberg face-to-face, it turns out the old mad emperor is only a powerless figurehead now, a shadow of his former self.
 His empire is ruled more by various General Rippers, Corrupt Corporate Executives, Arms Dealers, ObstructiveBureaucrats and he himself wields little actual power.
 Anderson then makes it to the escape point and is picked-up by a USWE helicopter.
 His superior congratulates him for completing the mission, but as the camera looms away from the chopper, we hear a muffled You Have Outlived Your Usefulness announcement, then a gunshot and Anderson moaning in pain.
 It's implied that Anderson's superior killed him - in order to keep the truth about Ugenberg's declining power a secret and help perpetuate the Forever War.
 Makes you wonder if both of the superpowers aren't just Evil Versus Evil, competing in who can make a bigger profit off the war and be the most careless and evil...

 - Alternate Ending (also a Twist Ending): When Anderson storms the Reichstag, an assault by Consortium (the American company/companies that are supplying everything to the USWE) troops happens at the same time, forcing Anderson to defend himself against not only the Russo-Mongolian troops, but also against the Consortium.
-He eventually reaches a room with a CCTV screen connected to other point in the Reichstag, and Anderson sees how the Consortium man that has been supporting him in the mission argues with Urgenberg: this discussion reveals that the Consortium has been supplying the Russo-Mongolian armies as well, that Urgenberg plans to stop the war in order to become a peacemaker after so many years of war and Urgenberg is assassinated by the Consortium man, who flees.
-Anderson manages to defeat The Dragon and get on the helicopter where the Consortium man is fleeing, but dies at his hands... and in the end a TV report is shown saying that war will continue in Urgenberg's name.
+He eventually reaches a room with a CCTV screen connected to other point in the Reichstag, and Anderson sees how the Consortium man (Colonel Mitchell) that has been supporting him in the mission argues with Urgenberg: this discussion reveals that the Consortium has been supplying the Russo-Mongolian armies as well, that Urgenberg plans to stop the war in order to become a peacemaker after so many years of war and Urgenberg is assassinated by Mitchell, who flees.
+Anderson manages to defeat The Dragon and get on the helicopter where Mitchell is fleeing, but it's left ambiguous as to which one of them managed to kill the other... and in the end a TV report is shown saying that war will continue in Urgenberg's name.

 - War for Fun and Profit: And... how!